lkorth/lukekorth.com/_posts/2014-02-01-linux-nfs-server.md

 You should now have a working NFS server!
 There are many options that you can tweak in `/etc/exports` depending on your needs, refer to the [man page](http://linux.die.net/man/5/exports).

-Note: `rpcbind` does not run automaticlly during startup on a Raspberry Pi, this will cause the NFS server to fail to start.
+Note: `rpcbind` does not run automatically during startup on a Raspberry Pi, this will cause the NFS server to fail to start.
 If you are running this on a Raspberry Pi you will also need to make `rpcbind` run on startup by running the following

 ```bash